Model-free inference on extreme dependence via waiting times: Applications

 \section{Applications}

-The method is applied to four real data sets: (1) Daily precipitation data for 25 weather stations in the United States for the period 1940--2014; (2) Daily exchange rates for 12 currencies for the period 1986--1996; (3) Daily prices for the period 2000--2014 of the 30 stocks that made up the Dow Jones Industrial Index as of January 2015; and (4) Electrical potential at 62 single neurons in the brain of a mouse exploring a maze, sampled at 500 Hz.
+The method is applied to three additional real data sets: (1) Daily precipitation data for 25 weather stations in the United States for the period 1940--2014; (2) Daily exchange rates for 12 currencies for the period 1986--1996; and (4) Electrical potential at 62 single neurons in the brain of a mouse exploring a maze, sampled at 500 Hz.

 The first dataset is similar to the simulation study and the physical heuristic that we introduced in Section \ref{sec:model}.
-The points in the max-stable velocity process can be thought of as storms or pressure systems in this context.
-The fourth--- the mouse electrophysiology data--- retains an explicit spatial component, as the physical distance between neurons is related to the speed at which signals can be propagated between them.
-The second and third applications are financial.
-One way to interpret the max stable velocity model in financial settings is to think of assets as embedded in latent space, with the distances between them reflecting similarity in the factors that determine their price.
-The support points of the process can be thought of as market sentiment, and their movement reflects the evolution of sentiment through the asset space.
-Larger values of $u$ reflect panics--- sentiments that affect many asset classes simultaneously--- and large velocities reflects rapidly spreading sentiments.
-Finally, in financial settings it is usually extremes in the \emph {left} tail that are of particular interest, and thus it is useful to model with max-stable velocity processes the negative of the observed data--- so exceedances of the negative of a low threshold are the relevant events.
+The third--- the mouse electrophysiology data--- retains an explicit spatial component, as the physical distance between neurons is related to the speed at which signals can be propagated between them.
+The second application, like the Dow Jones application in Section \ref{sec:djia}, is financial.
+In these applications, the ``spatial'' index $\mathcal X$ can be thought of as a coordinate in a latent ``attribute'' space, with the distances between assets reflecting similarity in the factors that determine their price.
+No explicit reference to the index set $\mathcal X$ is necessary, however, to make the waiting times between threshold exceedances meaningful.
+In financial settings, these reflect the speed with which sentiment about particular asset classes propagates through the market.
+Note that in financial settings it is usually extremes in the \emph {left} tail that are of particular interest, and thus it is useful to model with max-stable velocity processes the negative of the observed data--- so exceedances of the negative of a low threshold are the relevant events.